cleitonsouza01/trade/docs/api/trade.asset.md

 # trade.asset

-This module contains the class definitions of Asset and Derivative.
+This module contains the class definitions of Asset, Derivative and Option.
 You can use them by just:

 ```python